 Who needs Freelance Photographers?

-There is huge scope for photography jobs in the market place and below we cover the main areas where you can win contracts or supply images on a freelance basis.
+There is huge scope for photography jobs in the marketplace and below we cover the main areas where you can win contracts or supply images on a freelance basis.
 The most important part of getting work is perseverance.
 You will get rejected, as its part of the freelance life however you must persevere and keep going in order to succeed.

 Many national and local newspapers will use freelance photographers as a source of images for their publications.
 At every major event you will find a heavy presence of staff and agency photographers but do not let this put you off, you have as much chance as a freelancer of snapping that perfect shot that the majors will be looking for.

-If you fancy getting into news photography then a great place to start is your local newspaper.
+If you want to get into news photography then a great place to start is your local newspaper.
 Although the events covered may not be the most exciting it will provide useful experience and will help grow your portfolio.
 Having had local press experience can also help you if your goal is to shoot for the nationals.
-Breaking into this market place can be difficult because of the large number of photographers already employed, nationals tend to have large numbers of staff photographers and these are backed up by freelancers who are already known to the papers.
-Like all careers there is only one route to the top - hard work and perseverance.
+Breaking into this marketplace can be difficult because of a large number of photographers already employed, nationals tend to have large numbers of staff photographers and these are backed up by freelancers who are already known to the papers.
+Like all careers, there is only one route to the top - hard work and perseverance.

 The calendar and poster markets are similar to the card market and you will have to work hard to sell your photos here.
 Again, many companies obtain stock from agencies but that does not mean to say that you will not be able to break into the industry.
 Check with the production companies when they source new stock to make sure you get your images to them at the appropriate time.
 Familiarise yourself with the style and content of the production company and make sure that you can produce images of the quality and style necessary for submission.

 There are many online stock image libraries that fuel the need for good quality images for both web and print design.
-With the web growing at an astounding rate and individual companies usually requiring imagery for their own web sites and traditional marketing materials, therefore, the demand for stock images has never been higher.
-The increase in the number of business online and the increase in connection speeds over recent years has made online libraries a realistic way of distributing good quality photos.
+An individual company’s usually requiring imagery for their own websites and traditional marketing materials, therefore, the demand for stock images has never been higher.
 Many of the online image libraries will accept submissions via the site and all will have contact details.
-We have sourced a selection of sites that accept submissions in the resources section for photographers (link).
+We have sourced a selection of sites that accept submissions in the resources section for photographers.
 Please do read the contact pages on the individual sites for any comments they may have about submissions.

 There is always a market for freelance work taking photos of individuals and this is where a stable business can be built up over a period of time.
 If you are planning a career as a freelance photographer in any of the previous markets then establishing a local studio to cover weddings and individual portrait commissions may give you a steady income.
 You can use the general guides for starting up in business and marketing your services to find out more about this option.